Vresse-sur-Semois The Little Switzerland of Namur

 Major local work: Triptych of Nafraiture (1892)

-🖼️ The Art Interpretation Centre of the Vresse School
+🖼️ The Art Interpretation Center of the Vresse School

-The legacy of this effervescent period is today preserved and promoted by the Chaidron-Guisset Foundation within the Art Interpretation Centre.
+The legacy of this effervescent period is today preserved and promoted by the Chaidron-Guisset Foundation within the Art Interpretation Center.

 Permanent Collection